 Adding a little green to my apartment entryway was a huge priority for me in May!
 Since I am involved in the #30DayFlip challenge, tackling projects that I have been meaning to get to is less of an issue because I have the most supportive group of DIY-ers helping me out along the way with all of my projects.
 The support is incredible and keeps me motivated!

 Here is the beginning of sharing my process of creating my upcycled herb garden.
-I was able to plant some seeds last month that are sprouting quite beautifully for their culinary herb part of my garden.
-Check out that process and my garden inspiration!
+I was able to plant some seeds last month that are sprouting quite beautifully for the culinary herb part of my garden.

 But I didn’t have enough time to plant everything that I wanted to grow.
 That is where Home Depot came in.
 My boyfriend and loyal supporter of Arts & Classy was such a trooper on this outing and helped me a great deal while I shopped for my plants and supplies!